 How to Build a PC!
 Step-by-Step

 With the scary stuff out of the way, let’s look at the good side.

 The first is price.
-You can search the market for the best deals, make informed hardware choices based on price… even buy second hand (though that comes with it’s own risks).
+You can search the market for the best deals, make informed hardware choices based on price… even buy second hand (though that comes with its own risks).
 You can literally spend as little (or as much) as you like.
 Be wary of just going for the biggest and best across the board, however (unless money is no object).
 Remember, it’s much easier to upgrade this kind of computer than a Mac or small form factor computer.

-Another advantage to this way of buying a computer is that it will truly be your computer.
+Another advantage of this way of buying a computer is that it will truly be your computer.
 And the satisfaction that comes having built something yourself is one of the few things in life that can’t be bought.

 © 2018 John Bullock

 marksingh on July 25, 2019: